The difference between Critical Illness Cover & Income Protection

 - Stroke (where symptoms last more than 24 hours)

-Please note that some types of cancer are not included and you need to have permanent symptoms to make a claim for some illnesses.
-This is not a savings or investment product and has no cash value unless a valid claim is made.
+Critical Illness Cover is not a savings or investment product and has no cash value unless a valid claim is made.

 Should I choose Income Protection Benefit or Critical Illness Cover?

 You may feel you even have a need for both products, if affordable.
-Our Income Protection Benefit is only available through Financial Adviser so they will also be able to help you work out the right option for you.
+Our Income Protection Benefit is only available through a Financial Adviser so they will also be able to help you work out the right option for you.

-It's also important to remember that with Legal & General, Critical Illness Cover can only be added when taking out Life Insurance or Decreasing Life Insurance and cannot be taken out on it's own.
+It's also important to remember that with Legal & General, Critical Illness Cover can only be added when taking out Life Insurance or Decreasing Life Insurance and cannot be taken out on its own.

 Get the cover you need today